-Kain's Fishing Lodge is just 200 yards from their private dock and 20 minutes from town.
-The cedar lap-sided lodge is nestled amongst the Sitka spruce trees on a secluded hillside overlooking Sitka Sound, and a twenty-minute drive from downtown Sitka.
+Kain's fishing lodge is just 200 yards from their private dock and 20 minutes from town.
+The cedar lap-sided lodge sits amongst the Sitka spruce trees on a secluded hillside overlooking Sitka Sound, and a twenty-minute drive from downtown Sitka.

 A two-hour flight on a commercial flight out of Seattle puts you in Sitka.
 (No floatplanes required.)
 With a few flights a day, connections are easily made and make arriving in Sitka in one day’s travel time a realistic venture.
 A lodge representative will meet you at the Sitka Rocky Gutierrez Airport and drive you to the Lodge, a 20-minute drive.